Higher education in Norway: Student welfare and economics

 There are no tuition fees for attending public higher education in Norway, as all the costs are covered by the Ministry of Education and Research.

 Students are also given the opportunity to apply for financial support (a part loan/part grant) from the Norwegian State Educational Loan Fund.
 The main requirement for support from Fund is that you are a Norwegian citizen.
 However, foreign citizens may also be entitled to financial support.

 Eligible applicants may be granted financial support (a part loan/part grant) of about NOK 90,000.
 It is initially given as a full loan, but upon completion of modules in the education around 40 percent of the amount is transferred to a scholarship/grant if the modules are passed.
 There is no interest paid while taking the education.

 While studying, all students belong to a student welfare organisation that takes care of such services as housing, on-campus dining, book stores, kindergartens, advisory services and some health care.
 Part of this is finances through a student fee, typically at NOK 300–500 per semester.
 There are a total of 25 such organisations, each covering a geographic area and often consisting of more than one institution.
 The sole exception is Oslo where there are two.

-Programs
+Programmes

 The five main universities in Bergen, Oslo, Trondheim, Tromsø and Stavanger all offer a wide selection of courses within most fields, while certain minor fields have been left to the specialised universities, including veterinary studies and sports.
 Many educations are left to the regional colleges.